-✓ Improvement of performance customer satisfaction through optimum strategy and criteria for selective under grounding
+✓ Improvement of performance and customer satisfaction through optimum strategy and criteria for selective under grounding

-- ✓ Implement an updated undergrounding policy by 2010. - ✓ Review and update strategy and criteria for optimum undergrounding decisions - ✓ Review and update cost estimate methodology and reimbursement policies
+- ✓ Implement an updated undergrounding policy by 2010. - Review and update strategy and criteria for optimum undergrounding decisions - Review and update cost estimate methodology and reimbursement policies

-- ✓ Distribution performance data and analysis, including "worst circuit" performance approach used to identify those circuits with the worst reliability indices that is, where their SAIFI, CAIDI, SAIDI and MAIFI significantly exceed distribution circuit averages. - ✓ Subtransmission circuits performance, engineering and cost data, environmental factors - ✓ 138 kV circuits performance, cost, and: Article VII filing with NY PSC requirements
+- ✓ Distribution performance data and analysis, including "worst circuit" performance approach used to identify those circuits with the worst reliability indices that is, where their SAIFI, CAIDI, SAIDI and MAIFI significantly exceed distribution circuit averages. - ✓ Subtransmission circuits performance, and cost data, engineering and environmental factors - ✓ 138 kV circuits performance, cost, and: Article VII filing with NY PSC requirements transmission circuits.

-It is LIPA policy to underground all new 345 kV transmission circuits.
 In addition, LIPA will decide whether or not to place a new line underground based on the economic, engineering and environmental factors present.
 LIPA will consider partial or full undergrounding of new 138 kV or 69 kV circuits depending on the above